-At the same time, it also helps you get audience insights and feedbacks.
-It is more reliable for customers as the content is generated by other customers (which they trust more than you) and all of this leads to gaining more traffic and increasing conversion rates.
+At the same time, it helps you get audience insights and feedback.
+It is more reliable for customers as the content is generated by other customers (which they trust more than you).
+All of this leads to gaining more traffic and increasing conversion rates.

 There are many ways of using UCG.
 It can be product ratings and reviews shared directly on your website or through other websites and blogs.
 This will increase the backlinks your website receives and thus increase your domain authority and rank higher in search engines.